Range Rover Velar Review 2024

 That makes the Range Rover Velar an accomplished touring machine, and you'll emerge from a long drive still feeling fresh.
 None of the engines really interfere with this sense of calm, although the four-cylinder diesels grumble under load.
 The petrols are quieter in town, but their highly-tuned character means they're more vocal at higher revs.

-For buyers who really want to tread softly, the 3.0-litre V6 engine is incredibly smooth and well balanced.
-It never sounds harsh, sends no nasty buzz up through the controls, just a deep, sonorous growl if you floor it.
-The 5.0-litre V8 in the flagship is more raucous and dramatic, roaring like a NASCAR in its sportiest settings.
+For buyers who really want to tread softly, the 3.0-litre engines in both petrol and diesel forms are incredibly smooth and well balanced.
+They never sound harsh, send no nasty buzz up through the controls, just a deep, sonorous growl if you floor it.
+The 5.0-litre V8 in the former flagship is more raucous and dramatic, roaring like a NASCAR in its sportiest settings.

 All Velars use the same eight-speed automatic transmission to shift through the gears.
 It's unobtrusive, and feels smooth and seamless, keeping revs down as long as you don't rush it, since it can be hesitant to shift.

-The Range Rover Velar is a newer model that packs in plenty of active and passive safety equipment beneath those svelte looks.
+The Range Rover Velar packs in plenty of active and passive safety equipment beneath those svelte looks.
 When it was crash tested by independent safety experts Euro NCAP, it got a maximum five star rating.

 It performed well in each of the four individual categories, with a higher score for adult protection (93%) than either a Porsche Macan or BMW X6, but the Alfa Romeo Stelvio (97%) or Volvo XC60 (98%) lead the class.